Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Ethical Considerations

 \section{Ethical Considerations}

 This work focuses on enhancing the mathematical reasoning capabilities of Large Language Models through improved reinforcement learning techniques.
 While our primary goal is to advance the state of automated reasoning, we acknowledge potential ethical implications, such as the consumption of computational resources and energy.
 We rely exclusively on publicly available datasets and benchmarks, which contain no private or sensitive information.
 We confirm that our use of these artifacts aligns with their intended use and access conditions.
-Furthermore, we strictly adhere to the licensing terms of all utilized models and data.
-Our use of existing artifacts, including the Qwen2.5 and DeepSeek models and the mathematical reasoning datasets (AIME, AMC, MATH, Minerva, Olympiad), is consistent with their intended use for research and development purposes.
-To promote transparency and reproducibility, we will release our code and derivative artifacts under a permissive open-source license.
+We also strictly adhere to the licensing terms of all utilized models and data.
+Our use of existing artifacts, including \texttt{Qwen2.5-Math-7B}, \texttt{DeepScaleR-1.5B-8k}, the mathematical reasoning datasets (AIME24/25, AMC, MATH, Minerva, Olympiad), and MMLU-Pro, falls within their intended use for research and development purposes.
+To promote transparency and reproducibility, we intend to release our code and derivative artifacts under a permissive open-source license.